ansible/ansible/docsite/rst/playbooks_variables.rst

 First off, group variables are super powerful.

 Site wide defaults should be defined as a 'group_vars/all' setting.
 Group variables are generally placed alongside your inventory file.
-They can also be returned by a dynamic inventory script (see `intro_dynamic_inventory`) or defined in things like AnsibleWorks AWX from the UI or API::
+They can also be returned by a dynamic inventory script (see :doc:`intro_dynamic_inventory`) or defined in things like AnsibleWorks AWX from the UI or API::

     ---